 Well, anyway.
 Bygones, OK?

 (note: just so I won't get sued, this letter isn't real.
 It's satire.
-But it's really not that funny.)
+But it's really not that funny.
+I find it tragic.)

 For those who wish to learn more, here is Dr. Swank's website.

-Matt is now 20 years past his MS diagnosis, using diet and exercise alone, with no disease progression.
+Matt is now 20 years past his MS diagnosis, using diet, exercise and treatment for CCSVI, with no disease progression.
 Here's his program.